 You need to run OpenLiero.exe instead of Liero.exe.

-Hit F5 and F6 for full screen and 2x size.
+Hit F5 and F6 for full screen and 2x size, or use the menus.

-In Liero 1.35b and lierolibre, hit F1 to access the "secret menu".
+In lierolibre, F1 to access the "secret menu".
+Liero 1.36 has this feature in the menus.

 Liero was originally a clone of MoleZ, a similar under ground shooter game featuring moles instead of worms.
 It was also originally ment to be a top-down-view game.
 The game was first published in the finnish mbit computer game magazine, all the way back in 1998.
 It quickly became popular and even won some “game of the week” awards.
 Not long after it began spreading beyond the borders of Finland.